Transatlantic telegraph cable: Thomson's mirror galvanometer

 After his experience on the 1857 voyage, Thomson realised that a better method of detecting the telegraph signal was required.
-While waiting for the next voyage, he developed his mirror galvanometer, an extremely sensitive instrument, much better than any till then.
+While waiting for the next voyage, he developed his mirror galvanometer, an extremely sensitive instrument, much better than any until then.
 He requested £2,000 from the board to build several, but was given only £500 for a prototype and permission to try it on the next voyage.
 It was extremely good at detecting the positive and negative edges of telegraph pulses that represented a Morse "dash" and "dot" respectively (the standard system on submarine cables—as, unlike overland telegraphy, both pulses were of the same length).
 Thomson believed that he could use the instrument with the low voltages from regular telegraph equipment even over the vast length of the Atlantic cable.
 He successfully tested it on 2700 mi of cable in underwater storage at Plymouth.

 The mirror galvanometer proved yet another point of contention.
 Whitehouse wanted to work the cable with a very different scheme, driving it with a massive high-voltage induction coil producing several thousand volts, so enough current would be available to drive standard electromechanical printing telegraphs used on inland telegraphs.
 Thomson's instrument had to be read by eye and was not capable of printing.
 Nine years later, he invented the syphon recorder for the second transatlantic attempt in 1866.
 The decision to start mid-Atlantic, combined with Whitehouse dropping out of another voyage, left Thomson on board Agamemnon sailing towards Ireland, with a free hand to use his equipment without Whitehouse's interference.
 Although Thomson had the status of a mere advisor to engineer C. W. de Sauty, it was not long before all electrical decisions were deferred to him.
 Whitehouse, staying behind in Valentia, remained out of contact until the ship reached Ireland and landed the cable.

 Around this time, the board started having doubts over Whitehouse's generally negative attitude.
 Not only did he repeatedly clash with Thomson, but was also critical of Field, and his repeated refusals to carry out his primary duty as chief electrician onboard ship made a very bad impression.
 With the removal of Morse, Whitehouse had lost his only ally on the board, but at this time no action was taken.